- Gary-Webb TL, Suglia SF, Tehranifar P: Social Epidemiology of Diabetes and Associated Conditions. Current Diabetes Reports, 13, 2013: 850–859.

 - Mozaffarian D, Wilson PWF, Kannel WB: Beyond Established and Novel Risk Factors.
 Lifestyle Risk Factors for Cardiovascular Disease.
 Circulation, 117(23), 2008: 3031–3038.

-Cardiovascular disease – why living with type 2 diabetes doesn’t have to
+Cardiovascular disease – why living with type 2 diabetes doesn’t have to be heartbreaking

 Being diagnosed with type 2 diabetes means that you have an increased

 risk of developing cardiovascular disease.
 Therefore, it’s a good idea

 to know the facts, take them seriously and take steps to reduce your